sizquirt/Adonis-Experiments/README.md

     </a>
 </div>
 <hr/>

-Adonis is a server moderation and management system created for use on the Roblox platform.

-## Installation
+## vMGMT is long discontinued!
+It has not recieved any major or minor updates since July 2022, Fork it if you need to and don't create an issue.

-### Main Method: Official Roblox Model
+### Installation Main Method: Official Roblox Model

 * [Take a copy](https://www.roblox.com/library/7503263693/) of the Adonis loader model from the Roblox library